Brand-New Rankings Of NY's Wealthiest Counties May Come As Surprise

 No. 1

-And Nassau County ranked as the wealthiest county in the state, with a median household income of $120,036.
+Nassau County ranks as the wealthiest county in the state, with a median household income of $120,036.
 That’s 68.8 percent above the state average and 84.7 percent higher than the national average.

 Data showed that 58.2 percent of households in the county earned over $100,000.